Putting a Hand over His Mouth

 - On an episode of I Love Lucy, Ricky does this to both Lucy and Ethel at once, while the two are gabbing about the possibility of the Ricardos moving to a larger, more expensive apartment in the same building.
 He then firmly asserts, "I won' swish apar'men's!"

-- Subverted by Arrested Development, when George does it to Tobias.
+- Subverted in Arrested Development when George does it to Tobias.
 "Stop licking my hand!"